Documentation

 NameTypeDescription

-questionstrthe question to ask the consumer
+questionstrthe question to ask the respondent

-imageMediaItem | NoneAn option image to show the user, from the s.media collection
+imageMediaItem | Nonean image to show with the question, from the s.media collection

-defaultstr | list[str] | Nonethe default answer to use in generating test data
+defaultstr | list[str] | Nonethe default answer to use in generating test data.
+If omitted, test data uses a random string of 10 characters.

 shortboolwhether to use a short text input field

-validation_instructionsstr | Nonea string describing validation rules for the question
+validation_instructionsstr | Nonea string describing AI validation rules for the question.
+Responses are scored on a scale of 1 to 5.

 quality_thresholdintthe minimum score (on a scale of 1-5) required for a valid response, defaults to 3